hikogui/hikogui/docs/application_lifetime.md

 The application set begins when the developer defined `tt_main()` is called by the CRT.

-This is the part of the application where the developer can configure ttauri and initialize subsystems before the main loop is entered.
+This is the part of the application where the developer can configure hikogui and initialize subsystems before the main loop is entered.